One-dimensional long-range Ising model: two (almost) equivalent approximations: Local potential approximation

 The properties of criticality are captured by certain fixed points of the RG flow.
 At such fixed points we expect scale-invariant solutions of Eq.~\eqref{eq: flow of potential (Litim)}.
 We therefore turn~\eqref{eq: flow of potential (Litim)} into the following autonomous differential equation (meaning that the scale $k$ does not appear explicitly in the equation):

 where we have used the dimensionless variables

 Setting the left-hand side of~\eqref{eq: autonomous RG equation} to zero yields the fixed-point equation.
-This is now an ordinary differential equation whose solutions $\tilde{V}_*(\varphi)$ can be studied by means of a shooting method known as spikeplot~\cite{morris1994truncations,codello2012scaling,defenu2015fixed}.
+This is now an ordinary differential equation whose solutions $\tilde{V}_*(\varphi)$ can be studied by means of a shooting method known as spikeplot~\cite{morris1994truncations,codello2012scaling,defenu2015fixed} or via pseudospectral approaches~\cite{borchardt2015global,ihssen2025nonperturbative}.
 Both the Gaussian and the interacting (Wilson-Fisher) fixed points are found without the need of any Taylor expansion of the effective potential.